 Searcy Denney Scarola Barnhart & Shipley PA

-ROSALYN “SIA" BAKER-BARNES is a Shareholder at Searcy Denney Scarola Barnhart & Shipley, P.A., and serves on its Executive Committee.
-In her 20-year career, she has successfully pursued justice for victims in personal injury, medical negligence and product liability cases, achieving numerous multi-million dollar verdicts and settlements, including her landmark $20 million verdict against tobacco giant RJ Reynolds Tobacco Company, which was affirmed by the Florida Supreme Court.
-She is included in US News & World Report’s “Best Lawyers In America”, is recognized as one of the top lawyers in the state by Florida Super Lawyers magazine, has been included in Florida Trend magazine’s Legal Elite, and was selected by the Daily Business Review as one of South Florida’s Inaugural “Top 20 Women in Law.
+ROSALYN “SIA" BAKER-BARNES is a Shareholder at Searcy Denney Scarola Barnhart & Shipley, P.A. and serves on its executive committee.
+In her 20-year career, she has successfully pursued justice for victims in personal injury, medical negligence, and product liability cases, achieving numerous multi-million dollar verdicts and settlements, including her landmark $20 million verdict against tobacco giant R.J.
+Reynolds Tobacco Company, which was affirmed by the Florida Supreme Court.
+She is included in the US News Best Lawyers in America, is recognized as one of the top lawyers in the state by Florida Super Lawyers magazine, has been included in Florida Trend magazine’s Legal Elite, and was selected by the Daily Business Review as one of South Florida’s Inaugural Top 20 Women in Law.

 Committed to professionalism, civility and service, Ms. Baker-Barnes serves on The Florida Bar Board of Governors, representing the Fifteenth Judicial Circuit.
-The Board is responsible for formulating policies that govern the over 106,000 members of the Florida Bar.
-She was recently appointed to the Board’s Executive Committee, and serves on the Strategic Planning, Legislative, Program Evaluation and Communications committees.
-She is also active in the Florida Bar’s Trial Lawyers Section, where she serves as a member of its Executive Council.
+The board is responsible for formulating policies that govern the over 106,000 members of The Florida Bar.
+She was recently appointed to the board’s executive committee, and serves on the strategic planning, legislative, program evaluation and communications committees.
+She is also active in The Florida Bar’s Trial Lawyers Section, where she serves as a member of its executive council.

-Nationally, she is an active member of the National Bar Association (NBA), and is a past recipient of the organization’s “Presidential Award.”
-The NBA also honored her as one of the “Nation’s Best Advocates: 40 Lawyers Under 40,” recognizing talented individuals in the legal community who have achieved prominence and distinction, and demonstrated a strong commitment to empowering, uplifting, and advocating within the legal community.
+Nationally, Ms. Baker-Barnes is an active member of the National Bar Association (NBA) and is a past recipient of the organization’s Presidential Award.
+The NBA also honored her as one of the Nation’s Best Advocates: 40 Lawyers Under 40, recognizing talented individuals in the legal community who have achieved prominence and distinction and demonstrated a strong commitment to empowering, uplifting, and advocating within the legal community.